-Sunscreen: At times, you might dip into the cool shade of the forest, but much of the time you are out on exposed trail.
+Sunscreen: At times, you might dip into the cool shade of the forest, but much of the time you’ll be out on exposed trail.
 Put on that sunscreen and protect your skin from the blazing sun!

 Phone Reception: There is no reception available at the park entrance or in the park.
 There are also no pay phones and no office from which you can make a call.

 Trail Maps: You can download the Joffre Lakes trail map here.
-However, the trail is very well-marked and signs are posted along the way to help guide the way.
+However, the trail is very well-marked and signs are posted along the route.

-How to Get There: It’ll take you ~3 hours to drive from Vancouver to Joffre Lakes Provincial Park.
-See the map to find out directions from your exact location.
+How to Get There: It’ll take you around 3 hours to drive from Vancouver to Joffre Lakes Provincial Park.
+Get directions from your exact location to the park with Google Maps.
 You can also ride Parkbus as another transportation option!
-See here for details on Parkbus runs to Joffre Lakes, including remaining 2017 dates and fares.

 The Joffre Lakes hiking trail won’t disappoint with its spectacular views, both at its three lakes and throughout the hike.

-While I typically prefer to enjoy The Great Outdoors in solitude (instead of with a huge crowd), this day hike is ideal if you want to get in a great workout, hang out with friends in nature, and not do much planning for an Outdoor adventure!
+While I typically prefer to enjoy The Great Outdoors in solitude (instead of with a huge crowd), this day hike is ideal if you want to get a great workout, hang out with friends in nature, and do minimal planning for an Outdoor adventure.

 Have you done the Joffre Lakes hike?
 What thoughts or tips would you like to share about this trail?
 Leave a comment below!